Kharbachzoubair/Push_swap/README.md

-# Push_swap
+#🚀 Push_swap

-## Overview
+## 📌 Overview
 Push_swap is a project from 42 School that involves sorting a list of integers using two stacks and a limited set of operations.
 The goal is to implement an efficient sorting algorithm that minimizes the number of operations.

-## Features
+## ✨Features
-- Validates input and ensures correct formatting.
+- ✅ Validates input and ensures correct formatting.
-- Implements stack operations for sorting.
+- ✅ Implements stack operations for sorting.
-- Optimized sorting strategies for different input sizes.
+- ✅ Optimized sorting strategies for different input sizes.
-- Handles edge cases such as duplicates and invalid inputs.
+- ✅ Handles edge cases such as duplicates and invalid inputs.

 ## Compilation
 To compile the project, run: